 | Permits, licensing, legal | $5,000--$15,000 |

 That's $323K-$865K to open a full-service restaurant.
 Nobody should be financing that entire amount with high-interest debt.
 Split it up — equipment financing for the kitchen, SBA for the buildout, working capital for the reserve.
+Our commercial financing page breaks down every product category if you need help matching the right funding to each line item.

 The MCA Trap: Why Daily Payments Kill Restaurants